Stephanie McMahon: Other media

 McMahon has appeared on The Howard Stern Show, Jimmy Kimmel Live!, and Opie and Anthony.
 In May 2000, Stephanie appeared at the WBCN River Rave on-stage with friend, Cali, to introduce Godsmack and sign autographs in the festival area.
 In November 2001, McMahon appeared on a special episode of NBC's The Weakest Link where WWF personalities competed against each other for their respective charities.
-She made it to the final two but lost to Triple H. On August 14, 2005, McMahon along with Stacy Keibler, appeared on the season five finale of MTV's Punk'd, where she assisted with the prank played on Triple H.
+She made it to the final two but lost to Triple H. On August 14, 2005, McMahon and Stacy Keibler appeared on the season five finale of MTV's Punk'd, where she assisted with a prank on Triple H.

 On March 28, 2009, McMahon appeared alongside her mother on Business News Network's The Market Morning Show.
-McMahon as well has made several appearances on various ESPN shows.
-On November 11, 2009, McMahon appeared on an episode of Food Network's Dinner: Impossible alongside wrestler Big Show.
+McMahon has also made several appearances on various ESPN shows.
+On November 11, 2009, she appeared on an episode of Food Network's Dinner: Impossible alongside wrestler Big Show.
 In October 2013, Stephanie became the honorary chairperson for the Special Olympics of Connecticut.

 McMahon has also appeared in numerous WWE video games which include: WWF WrestleMania 2000, WWF SmackDown!, WWF No Mercy, WWF SmackDown!
 2: Know Your Role, WWF SmackDown!
 Just Bring It, WWE Raw 2, WWE WrestleMania X8, WWE SmackDown!
 Shut Your Mouth, WWE Crush Hour, WWE WrestleMania XIX, WWE SmackDown!
-Here Comes The Pain, WWE SmackDown vs. Raw 2007, WWE SmackDown vs. Raw 2008, WWE SmackDown vs. Raw 2009, WWE SmackDown vs. Raw 2011, WWE '13, WWE 2K14, WWE Immortals, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24 and WWE 2K25.
+Here Comes The Pain, WWE SmackDown vs. Raw 2007, WWE SmackDown vs. Raw 2008, WWE SmackDown vs. Raw 2009, WWE SmackDown vs. Raw 2011, WWE '13, WWE 2K14, WWE Immortals, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25 and WWE 2K26.

 McMahon was periodically featured during the first season of the E! television series Total Divas.
 On December 2, 2014, WWE released the WWE Fit Series, starring McMahon as a trainer in a fitness video designed for women.
 Triple H starred in a similar video for men titled WWE Power Series.

 McMahon has appeared on promotional posters for WWE events such as the Royal Rumble of 2006 and the Elimination Chamber of 2014.

-McMahon appeared in a voice over role as herself in the direct-to-video animated film Scooby-Doo! and WWE: Curse of the Speed Demon.
+McMahon appeared in a voiceover role as herself in the direct-to-video animated film Scooby-Doo! and WWE: Curse of the Speed Demon.

-In May 2016, McMahon announced via Twitter that she was writing her memoir that was expected in 2020 but was never released.
+In May 2016, McMahon announced via Twitter that she was writing her memoir, which was expected in 2020 but was never released.

-In 2018 McMahon participated in a celebrity edition of the CBS reality series Undercover Boss, disguised as a new employee just starting out in the WWE business office.
+In 2018, McMahon participated in a celebrity edition of the CBS reality series Undercover Boss, disguised as a new employee just starting out in the WWE business office.

-In 2025, she hosts ESPN+ talk show Stephanie's Places, where she interviews WWE wrestlers about their journeys into WWE.
-Also in 2025 McMahon launched the podcast What's Your Story? in partnership with WWE and Fanatics.
+As of 2025, she hosts ESPN+ talk show Stephanie's Places, interviewing WWE wrestlers about their journeys into the franchise.
+Also in 2025, McMahon launched the podcast What's Your Story? in partnership with WWE and Fanatics.